shaloo/docs.arcana/docs/quick-start/auth-ca-wagmi-quick-start.md

 ## 2. Integrate

-The Web3 app must add code to integrate the social login and unified balance features offered by the respective {{config.extra.arcana.company_name}} SDKs.
+The Web3 app must add code to integrate the social login and chain abstraction features offered by the respective {{config.extra.arcana.company_name}} SDKs.

 ### Social Login

 To enable social login, you need to integrate with the {{config.extra.arcana.sdk_name}} and add code to create the `AuthProvider`.
 Use it to onboard Web3 app users via the configured Arcana Wagmi connector.
-Once authenticatedd, the users can automatically access the built-in, in-app {{config.extra.arcana.wallet_name}} and sign blockchain transactions.
+Once authenticated, the users can automatically access the built-in, in-app {{config.extra.arcana.wallet_name}} and sign blockchain transactions.

 #### AuthProvider